Carrie Tan: Daughters Of Tomorrow

-Politics
+Political career

-Tan was fielded in the 2020 general election to contest in Nee Soon Group Representation Constituency (GRC), replacing the outgoing Member of Parliament Lee Bee Wah, on the People's Action Party's ticket against the Progress Singapore Party.
+Tan made her political debut in the 2020 general election when she succeeded Lee Bee Wah to contest in Nee Soon GRC as part of the five-member People's Action Party (PAP) team against the newly-formed Progress Singapore Party (PSP).
 Her running mates were K. Shanmugam, Louis Ng, Faishal Ibrahim, and Derrick Goh.

-On 11 July 2020, Tan and team were declared to be elected to represent Nee Soon GRC in the 14th Parliament of Singapore, garnering 61.9% of the valid votes.
+On 11 July 2020, the PAP team were declared to be elected to represent Nee Soon GRC in the 14th Parliament, garnering 61.9% of the vote.
+Tan was appointed as Vice-Chairperson of Nee Soon Town Council (NSTC) since 2020.

+Carrie will not stand in 2025 Singaporean general election, being replaced by Lee Hui Ying.